dmitrymomot/dmitrymomot.github.io/src/content/about.md

 - RPC, CQRS, gRPC, queues, WebSockets
 - Docker, Docker Swarm, Kubernetes
 - Consul, self-written SD
-- Stripe (payment gateway)
 - AWS, DO, Firebase, GCP
 - CI/CD (Jenkins, CircleCI, Bitbucket Pipelines, Gitlab Pipelines)
 - APNS, GCM, Firebase
 - Scrum, Kanban
-- Basic knowledge of Keras, TensorFlow, and SciKit, but without experience in the real world.
-- Basics of the Flutter and NativeScript (building of cross-platform mobile applications)
+- Basic knowledge of Keras, TensorFlow, and SciKit, but without experience in the real world. - Basics of the Flutter and NativeScript (building of cross-platform mobile applications)

+...And much more related to my main stack technologies.

+> You can request my **CV** via **mail[at]dmomot.com**

 ---
 P.S.
 Only remote work.
 Thanks for understanding.